Tindalos/Lexicon/docs/Section/index.md

 ## Section header

-This is the section inded page.
+This is the section index page.

 'Index' should not be added as the title, obviously.